Classic Butternut Squash Soup Recipe

 This pumpkin dish has such a rich and rather sweet flavor.
 It’s silky smooth and even better than chocolate to crank up your mood if you ask me.
-Serve this creamy soup with a slice of toasted bread (sourdough is just perfect here) and enjoy your own homemade bowl of frugal delight.
+Serve this creamy soup with a slice of toasted bread (sourdough is just perfect here) and enjoy!

 - 1 small onion

 - Roughly chop the garlic and onion and then add them together with half of the butter to a large pan.